Protocore-Hosting/host/README.md

-# fleetman
+# FleetMan
-fleetman is a free, web-based vehicle fleet maintenance management system written in PHP published under GNU General Public License.
+FleetMan is a free, web-based vehicle fleet maintenance management system written in PHP published under GNU General Public License.

 Please extract the fleetman.zip file . you will get Documentation and fleetman.zip file .
 Now just upload fleetman.zip to your server using cPanel or FTP.
 Extract the fleetman.zip file